 Download our new eBook: The Complete Guide to Making Great Presentations.
 It's available for free with a subscription to the Tuts+ Business Newsletter.

-and even provided you with a source for good public speaking examples that you can learn from.
+We also shared some helpful tools to help you learn how to give a public speech and provided you with a source for good public speaking examples that you can learn from.